wangziqi2013/wangziqi2013.github.io/_posts/2018-03-17-Adding-Git-Contri-Calendar-To-Your-Static-Page.markdown

 at the same time.
 First, the static content should be dynamic.
 This implies acquiring data from Github as the static page loads using asynchronous requests.
 Second, the contribution calendar should consist of HTML elements, and look excatly identical to the one on Github.
-This implies re-using the building blocks that Github profile page is written of, such as the HTML element layour and CSS settings.
+This implies re-using the building blocks that Github profile page is written of, such as the HTML element layouts and CSS configurations.
 As we shall see later, it is helpful to look into the source of Github page.
 Lastly, the calendar should be interactive.
 This suggests implementing event listeners for the green grids.
 In this article, only mouse enter and mouse leave events are implemented as shown in Figure 1.